wisparia/Only-Dungeons/client/src/containers/DmDirectory/pseudocode.md

     *  showFilteredResults function works for limiting the display of Dms based on a hardcoded click event.
     *   Make that single on click event dynamic, so that when clicked the event limits the outcome
     *   It is an array so creating a for loop if conditional makes the most sense to check if the index is > 0, and if so then to create a filter for each category type that comes in.
+    *   Create a conditional that allows to check IF the string in the array matches the boolean value SET TO FALSE, then filter

 4. Celebrate

+if this